Crews tackle large blaze in Arthur's Pass

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Fire crews are responding to a large blaze in Arthur's Pass in Canterbury this afternoon.
+Fire crews are battling a large blaze in Arthur's Pass this afternoon.

-A Fire and Emergency New Zealand spokesperson said the fire broke out near the Mount White Bridge near State Highway 73 about 12pm.
+A Fire and Emergency New Zealand spokesperson said the fire broke out near the Mount White Bridge near State Highway 73 about noon.

 The Arthur's Pass, Sheffield and Springfield stations are attending and five helicopters were getting organised to respond.